Project News

 Community engagement

 During Preliminary Design and Environmental Analysis, the project team held a series of virtual and in-person community events including a design workshop, an online open house, and briefings for partner agencies, project neighbors, businesses and organizations serving environmental justice population.
-The project team incorporated community feedback, which is summarized in the 2022 outreach report, into preliminary design and environmental documentation.
+The project team incorporated community feedback, which is summarized in the "2022 Outreach Report," into preliminary design and environmental documentation.
+The outreach reports are available upon request.

 We will continue to offer opportunities for community members to share their feedback and stay up to date as the project moves forward.